mocks-server/main/packages/plugin-proxy/README.md

     variants: [
       {
         id: "proxy-to-google",
-        handler: "proxy-v4", // This route variant will use the "proxy" handler from this plugin
+        type: "proxy-v4", // This route variant will use the "proxy" handler from this plugin
-        response: {
+        options: {
           host: "https://www.google.com", // proxy host
           options: {}, // Options for express-http-proxy
         },